June 27, 2023

-When it is time to negotiate the purchase of a home using an FHA home loan, borrowers should know that sellers can, and often do, make contributions to the sale in order to make the deal more enticing or to help the borrower reduce up-front costs.
+When it is time to negotiate the price of a home using an FHA home loan, borrowers should know that sellers can, and often do, contribute to the buyer to make the deal more enticing or help the borrower reduce up-front costs.

 According to FHA loan rules, “Sales concessions influence the price paid for real estate.
 For this reason, FHA requires that appraisers identify and report sales concessions and properly address and/or adjust the comparable sale transactions to account for sales concessions in the appraisal of all properties to be security for an FHA- insured loan.”

-Sellers are not the only ones restricted to the six percent rule–any third party contributing toward the sale would be required to follow the rules in HUD 4155.2 Chapter Four as mentioned above.
+Sellers are not the only ones restricted to the six percent rule–any third party contributing toward the sale would be required to follow the rules in the FHA Lender’s Handbook as mentioned above.